Considering moving to Italy or understanding your citizenship options? Here’s how to begin.

 Step 1 — Clarity

-Clarity Call.
-A focused 30-minute call to understand your situation and what’s possible.
+Clarity Call — a focused 30-minute session designed to help you understand your situation and what may realistically be possible.

 Step 2 — Legal pathway (if applicable)